The magnificent rocky spires and beauty of the Eagletail Mountains Wilderness Area

 Permits, Fees, Limitations

 There is no fee for camping or hiking.
-The length of stay is limited to 14 days in any 28 day period.
-Arizona state law prohibits overnight camping within 1/4 mile of Indian Springs.
+The length of stay is limited to 14 days in any 28-day period.
+Arizona state law prohibits overnight camping within a quarter mile of Indian Springs.

 A high-clearance vehicle is recommended to reach the trailhead.
 The site does not have wheelchair accessible features or facilities.